-Trained as an industrial designer, Mario Gagliardi has consulted an array of global corporations and governments on design, business, and innovation.
 As chief designer at Korean conglomerate LG, he created one of Asia’s most successful cosmetic brands.
-As design consultant for the Austrian Federal Ministry of Education, Science and Culture, he developed the design strategies for the innovation of education in Austrian schools and universities.
-As CEO of Qatar Foundation, he laid the conceptual groundwork for the architectural design of the sustainable urban renewal of Doha.
-Mario was professor at HongIk IDAS University (Seoul, Korea) and at Aalborg University (Denmark), and he lectured at universities such as the University for the Creative Arts (UK), London Business School (UK), Tsinghua University (China) and Sapienza University (Rome).
-Mario holds an MBA from the University of Westminster (UK).
-He is speaking at international conferences and has authored numerous articles.
+As consultant for the Austrian Federal Ministry of Education, Science and Culture, he developed the design strategies for the innovation of education in Austrian schools and universities.
+As CEO at Qatar Foundation, he laid the conceptual groundwork for the architectural design of the sustainable urban renewal of Doha.
+Mario holds an MBA from the University of Westminster.
+He was appointed professor at HongIk IDAS University (Seoul, Korea) and at Aalborg University (Denmark).
+He conducted workshops at the German Design Council (Rat für Formgebung) and the Product Development and Management Association (UK), gave keynotes at congresses such as Innotown (Norway), the Era 05 World Design Congress, the International Council of Design Week and the European Academy of Design Conference, and held lectures at universities such as London Business School (London), Tsinghua University (Beijing) and Sapienza University (Rome).

 Mario was a master class student of Alessandro Mendini and Richard Sapper at the University of Applied Arts in Vienna.
 Mario’s “philosophical cupboard” in the class of Alessandro Mendini was published in the authoritative book on design group Studio Alchimia, Alchimia: Contemporary Italian Design by Kazuko Sato (ISBN 3892680337).
 He started his career as industrial designer at Philips in the Netherlands.
 In 1988, he programmed computer games on Atari and Commodore computers and experimented with tangible computer surfaces.
 In 1989, he was awarded the design prize of architecture magazine Domus with the first digitally designed textile series for Italy’s prestigious textile manufacturer Somma.
 In 1990, he was awarded the first three prizes at the Austrian Post Shop design competition and was selected for the Austrian national design award.
 Mario then designed products for clients such as Takashimaya (Japan) and Bergdorf Goodman (USA).